vtexdocs/dev-portal-content/docs/guides/Customer Credit API/account-1/changecreditlimitofanaccount.md

 updatedAt: "2020-07-08T20:40:51.560Z"
 ---
 ## Warning

 ---
 The value will be summed with the current account credit limit.

-## Response body has the following properties:
+## Response body has the following properties

 <table>
     <tr>
         <th>Name</th>